Irritable bowel syndrome (IBS) can affect both men and women, but occurs more frequently in women. Common symptoms in both sexes include:

-- an increase or decrease in the number of bowel movements you have
+- an increase or decrease in the number of bowel movements

 - a feeling that bowel movements are incomplete